Multi-Tailed Vision Transformer for Efficient Inference: Related Work

-ViT \cite{dosovitskiy2020image} is the first work to introduce a fully Transformer architecture directly into vision tasks.
-By pre-training on massive datasets like JFT-300M \cite{sun2017revisiting} and ImageNet-21K \cite{deng2009imagenet}, ViT achieves state-of-the-art performance on various image recognition benchmarks.
-However, ViT's performance is relatively modest when trained on mid-sized datasets such as ImageNet-1K \cite{deng2009imagenet}.
-In comparison to ResNet \cite{he2016deep} of similar size, ViT obtains slightly lower accuracy.
+ViT \citep{dosovitskiy2020image} is the first work to introduce a fully Transformer architecture directly into vision tasks.
+By pre-training on massive datasets like JFT-300M \citep{sun2017revisiting} and ImageNet-21K \citep{deng2009imagenet}, ViT achieves state-of-the-art performance on various image recognition benchmarks.
+However, ViT's performance is relatively modest when trained on mid-sized datasets such as ImageNet-1K \citep{deng2009imagenet}.
+In comparison to ResNet \citep{he2016deep} of similar size, ViT obtains slightly lower accuracy.
 The primary reason for this discrepancy is that transformers lack certain inductive biases about images such as locality and translation equivariance.
 These biases are critical for generalization, particularly when training vision transformers with limited training data.
-Later, DeiT \cite{touvron2021training} manages to solve this data-efficient problem by simply modifying the Transformer and proposing a Knowledge Distillation (KD) \cite{hinton2015distilling} optimization strategy, with improved accuracy in ImageNet-1K.
-Some following work \cite{yuan2021tokens,han2021Transformer, chen2021crossvit} focus on exploiting the local information of the image, which lead to a significantly increasing performance.
-Also, some works \cite{liu2021swin,pan2021scalable} try to adopt a deep-narrow structure like CNNs to produce multi-scale features for the downstream intensive prediction task.
-Since the vision transformer is known to suffer from a huge number of parameters, there are also some attempts to achieve parameter reduction while retaining the same performance \cite{zhang2022minivit, wu2022tinyvit}.
-At present, vision transformer has dominated various vision tasks, such as medical image analysis \cite{xu2022lssanet, xu2023sgda}, hyperspectral data \cite{xue2022deep} and image generation \cite{lee2021vitgan, jiang2021transgan}.
+Later, DeiT \citep{touvron2021training} manages to solve this data-efficient problem by simply modifying the Transformer and proposing a Knowledge Distillation (KD) \citep{hinton2015distilling} optimization strategy, with improved accuracy in ImageNet-1K.
+Some following works \citep{yuan2021tokens,han2021Transformer, chen2021crossvit} focus on exploiting the local information of the image, which lead to a significantly increasing performance.
+Also, some works \citep{liu2021swin,pan2021scalable,lee2022mpvit} try to adopt a deep-narrow structure like CNNs to produce multi-scale features for the downstream intensive prediction task.
+Since the vision transformer is known to suffer from a huge number of parameters, there are also some attempts to achieve parameter reduction while retaining the same performance \citep{mehta2021mobilevit, zhang2022minivit, wu2022tinyvit}.
+At present, vision transformer has been applied into various vision tasks, such as medical image analysis~\citep{grigas2023improving,xu2022lssanet}, NeRF~\citep{chen2023interactive}, supersampling~\citep{guo2023ultra}, and multi-information fusion~\citep{xu2023multi,odusami2023pixel,zhang2023vit}.